Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 What to look for in a garden studio

-A garden studio only works if it’s designed for real daily use - not weekend novelty.
+A garden office only works if it’s designed for real daily use - not weekend novelty.

 Here’s a simple checklist to keep you grounded: